frodebjerke/kafka-workshop/cmd-challenges.md

 *In this challenge you will learn to lookup information via kafkacat and actively controlling your consumers offset-pointer.*

 1. Find all topics existing on the Kafka broker.
-1. Read the two last messages from the topic named after a movie.
+1. Read the two last messages from the topic named after a movie which is situated a long time ago in a galaxy far, far away....

     *Should yield*
     ````